-A Semi-exclusive right-of-way with grade crossings (a road crossing the tracks) for vehicular or pedestrian traffic.
+Semi-exclusive right-of-way with grade crossings (a road crossing the tracks) for vehicular or pedestrian traffic.
+Can be found in: S&S-40

 Side Impact

 A collision type in which a vehicle was impacted on one of its sides, including being T-boned or broadsided, or sustaining impact to a side mirror.